 \section{Acknowledgements}

-It is a pleasure to thank Luca Lombardini for his interesting comments on a preliminary version of this manuscript.
+It is a pleasure to thank Eleonora Cinti, Luca Lombardini and Carlo Sinestrari for their very interesting and useful comments on a preliminary version of this manuscript.
+The first author has been partially supported by Proyecto Fondecyt Regular 1150014.
 The second author has been supported by the ERC grant 277749 ``EPSILON Elliptic Pde's and Symmetry of Interfaces and Layers for Odd Nonlinearities'' and the PRIN grant 201274FYK7 ``Aspetti variazionali e perturbativi nei problemi differenziali nonlineari''.